dpeytonX/tf300_plasma/README.md

 --candidates are: Kubuntu, OpenSuse, Mer, Meego<br/>
 -Start producing an initrd image. <br/>
 -Download the basysKom ISO and determine the initrd format<br/>
+-Hach-que's initrd should be fine
+-Use Archos 9 basysKom root fs

 <h2> INSTALLATION </h2>
 You will need cmake and gcc installed before beginning.